 - Given these criteria, which organizations that are attending the conference might be a potential fit?

-Engage.
 Walking around and picking up brochures doesn't really make a great impression.
 Approach booths and individuals with interest and enthusiasm.
 Ask relevant questions.
 Listen attentively.
 Don't be afraid to share your own experiences.
 Stay open-minded.

 Be willing to listen — even if you're not sure an organization is right for you.
 Remember, you're still in the early stages of finding out who you are as a professional.
 Also, you never know how your preferences or circumstances may change in the future.
 Be personable.

 Present yourself as a positive potential team member, someone who will be engaged and involved in a practice and someone others will enjoy working closely with.
 Talk shop.

 Not sure how to get a conversation going?
 Try asking providers about their practices and patients.
 These are passions you almost certainly share.
+Keep perspective.